The War in Vietnam

 SJU and CSB student activists led a shut-down of the St. John's campus on April 21, 1972 as a protest against ROTC:

 "'Because this University supports the war in Indochina, it should be shut down.
 It is time that this institution's direct sanction of a clearly immoral conflict be confronted.'...the sponsorship of the ROTC program by St. John's University directly affects the national war effort, and ...this complicity should cease."
 (John Thavis, " ROTC: Bringing the War Home," The Record, April 28, 1972, p.
 1.)

 " Manning the Lines" at the April 21, 1972 blockade of Saint John's, from The Record, April 28, 1972, p.
 1.

 On that snowy day, those seeking to get to campus had to park their cars on the entrance roads and walk in to campus.
 (See Hirigoyen, Pat, " STRIKE: Report from the Barricades," The Record April 28, 1972, p.
 1, and an article about the event in the Spring 1972 alumni magazine, p.
 8-14, which featured a conversation about the blockade between several community members, followed by a response to the protest from SJU president Fr.
 Michael Blecker on p.
 14.)

 The ROTC issue had also kept Dorothy Day from accepting an honorary degree and participating in the Library's 1966 dedication.

-Compiled in June 2011 from resources in the SJU Archives, and other sources cited herein, by Peggy Landwehr Roske, CSB/SJU Archivist.
+Compiled in June 2011, and revised in April 2016, from resources in the SJU Archives, and other sources cited herein, by Peggy Landwehr Roske, CSB and SJU Archivist.
 All rights reserved.